Edward Lodge: Ruby Ridge

 In the spring of 1993, Lodge was the presiding judge in the trial of Randy Weaver and Kevin Harris, defendants in the previous August's Ruby Ridge standoff in northern Idaho.

 Five years later in 1998, Lodge was also the presiding judge in the case of Idaho v.
 Lon T. Horiuchi, which involved the indictment of the FBI sniper who shot three people at Ruby Ridge, killing one.
 Lodge cited the Supremacy Clause of the U.S. Constitution and dismissed the charges against Horiuchi, which angered many who felt the leniency was unmerited.
 It was narrowly overturned on appeal (6–5) by the Ninth Circuit in 2001, but the Boundary County prosecutor opted not to pursue the charges brought by his predecessor in 1997.

 Sami Al-Hussayen

 In 2004, Lodge presided over the trial of Sami Omar Al-Hussayen—accused of recruiting Islamic fanatics into participating in Jihad against the United States.
 On May 13, he ruled to disallow a defense witness to refer to a blood drive that Hussayen had run after September 11th to help the victims, nor that he had widely condemned the attacks.

+Sackett v.
+EPA

+In 2019, Lodge ruled that the Sacketts' property included wetlands that were protected by the Clean Water Act.
+The 9th circuit affirmed Lodge's ruling in 2021, but the 9th circuit was reversed by the Supreme Court in Sackett v.
+Environmental Protection Agency (2023), which held that only wetlands with a "continuous surface connection" to waters of the United States were protected by the Clean Water Act.

 Personal

 Lodge was the target of a foiled murder plot in 1998.
 He is married to Patti Anne Lodge, a state senator from Huston in Canyon County.
+He is the president of the Caldwell Night Rodeo.